 Rewarding loyal customers is often undermined.
 A successful strategy never fails to include those who contribute to the brand’s image and reputation.
 Brand loyalty is always sought to keep a good proposition in the market.

-When determining how to develop a strong brand strategy, studying the competitors’ advantages and niches is vital to brand development.
-It allows businesses to improve their strategies, pose greater values or pricing, and understand the low points of the competitors and try to compensate them.
+Studying competitors’ advantages and niches is vital to developing a strong brand strategy.
+It allows businesses to improve their strategy, offer greater value or pricing, understand competitors’ weak points, and compensate them.

 The Four Branding Strategies

 Not all brands market for the same purposes.
-Having a solid brand strategy to lay on during decision-making processes is something companies aspire to reach.
-Therefore, marketers should understand the several branding strategy templates and how they enable businesses to strive.
+Companies aspire to have a solid brand strategy to base decisions on.
+Therefore, marketers should understand the several branding strategy templates and how they enable businesses to succeed.

 Brand positioning is a strategic exercise aiming to influence how consumers perceive and choose a brand.
-It refers to the unique space a brand occupies in the minds of its target audience in relation to competitors and involves crafting a distinct and favourable image of the brand that sets it apart and communicates its value proposition.
-It is often articulated through a combination of attributes, benefits, beliefs, and values.
+It refers to the unique space a brand occupies in the minds of its target audience about competitors and involves crafting a distinct and favourable image of the brand that sets it apart and communicates its value proposition.
+It is often articulated through attributes, benefits, beliefs, and values.
 Let’s break down each element:

 Attributes

-For a smartphone brand, attributes could include the camera quality, battery life, and screen resolution.
-Although this straightforward approach has become super dull and unattractive unless combined with a couple of other approaches, many brands still stick to it.
+Attributes for a smartphone brand could include camera quality, battery life, and screen resolution.
+Although this straightforward approach has become super dull and unattractive unless combined with a couple of other methods, many brands still followit.

 Benefits

-Benefits, on the other hand, go beyond attributes and focus on the positive outcomes or advantages consumers gain from using the brand.
+On the other hand, benefits go beyond attributes and focus on the positive outcomes or advantages consumers gain from using the brand.
 These benefits address the needs and desires of the target audience and highlight the brand’s value proposition.

 Beliefs

-Beliefs refer to the principles, convictions, or philosophies that a brand associates with.
-These may reflect the brand’s ideology, purpose, or stance on certain issues.
+Beliefs refer to the principles, convictions, or philosophies a brand associates with.
+These may reflect the brand’s ideology, purpose, or stance on specific issues.
 Consumers often connect with brands that share similar beliefs or values.

 For example, a brand promoting sustainability and environmental responsibility may believe in minimising its ecological footprint and using eco-friendly materials.
 This brand attracts consumers who believe in sustainability, too.